USS West Carnifax: Interwar years

 Incomplete information is available regarding West Carnifax's activities after her return to the USSB in 1919.
 One incident of note was reported in The New York Times in February 1922.
 The news item reported that West Carnifax, while heading from Rotterdam to Galveston, Texas, ran short of provisions and fuel and had to be towed into New York by United States Coast Guard cutter USCGC Tampa (WPG-48).
 By late 1923, West Carnifax had been laid up at Norfolk, Virginia, but was reactivated and reconditioned in February 1924.
-In early 1925, West Carnifax had begun sailing for American Republics Lines, a USSB-owned line that sailed in South American service.American Republics Lines later became a subsidiary of Moore-McCormack Lines, Inc. West Carnifax sailed in this service into 1927 and called at ports like Buenos Aires and Santos.
+In early 1925, West Carnifax had begun sailing for American Republics Lines, a USSB-owned line that sailed in South American service.
+West Carnifax sailed in this service into 1927 and called at ports like Buenos Aires and Santos.

 In early 1928, West Carnifax was sold to the Export Steamship Corporation for operation under their American Export Lines brand.
 In the first half of that year, West Carnifax was sailing in New York – Mediterranean service.
 While near the Azores sailing from Alexandria, Egypt, to Boston in October, West Carnifax responded to an SOS from the American tanker David C. Reid which reported being in trouble during a storm.
 According to a report in the Los Angeles Times, when the cargo ship arrived at the specified location after steaming overnight, no trace of the crew was found; only oil slicks and a floating vegetable box were found on the surface.
 In October the following year, under her new name of SS Exford, the ship docked at the Soviet Black Sea port of Novorossiysk to deliver a cargo of machinery and became the first American ship to dock at a Soviet port since the end of World War I. Exford remained in Black Sea service into 1931.